Japanic 2025: Finding Peace in Chaos

 A BOLD VENTURE

 You may have traded in your backpack for a roller carry-on, but you still have the heart of a student.
 You’re a lifelong learner who wants more than relaxation from a vacation…maybe even transformation.
-If you long to travel like you used to as a student or young adult backpacking the world, this is your chance to rediscover that person–the one who doesn’t need every moment scheduled, or stuffy 5-star hotel accommodations.
+If you long to travel like you used to as a student or young adult backpacking the world, this is your chance to rediscover that person–the one who doesn’t need every moment scheduled or stuffy 5-star hotel accommodations.
 You’re not looking for the “whistlestop tour” jamming each day with main attractions, endless shopping, and #Instagram.

 Picture this: you land in Tokyo, grab your carry-on, and swing by the 7-11 to cash up.
 You’ve got your Suica sorted and are ready to hit the monorail into the city during rush hour.
-While most of the other tourists are continuing to Shinjuku (why?), you and your small group get out and have a look around.
+While most of the other tourists are continuing to Shinjuku (why!?), you and your small group get out and have a look around.

 Next thing you know, you’re having happy hour at a neighborhood joint that looks like a stand at the State Fair against a backdrop of skyscrapers.
 There aren’t any other tourists–or even women!
 It’s where the salarymen of Japan, Inc. go to blow off steam.
 After a little negotiation by your guide, the Mamasan acquiesces and gives you tables back by the kitchen–where she can keep an eye on you.
 After a frenetic order, you wind up drinking Suntory something, washing down your octopus-on-a-stick.